Eco friendly baby toys your kid will love

 Buy cloth toys made from USDA organic, sustainable fabrics.

 Skip the smelly toys.
 That usually signals unnatural ingredients like PVC.

 Should I buy second hand or vintage toys?

-We’re usually proponents of buying second hand when possible.
-It’s a great way to cut carbon emissions and reduce the waste headed to landfills.
-But, if you’re thinking about buying used toys, we recommend proceeding with extreme caution.
-Many current chemical regulations only came into being during the last two decades, so older toys contain undesirable ingredients.
+We’re usually proponents of buying second hand when possible – it’s a great way to cut carbon emissions and reduce the waste headed to landfills.
+But, if you’re thinking about buying used toys, we recommend moving with extreme caution.
+Many current chemical regulations only came into being during the last two decades, so older toys are more likely to contain undesirable ingredients.
 Two strategies for safe, second hand toy shopping: choose wood and cloth toys, and if there’s a tag, read it!

 What are some eco friendly toys?

 To soften the not so good news about baby toys, there’s also some great news!
 There are many companies that have committed to making non toxic, eco friendly baby toys.
 Here are some companies and gifts that have resulted in smiles, !!!, and emojis from tiny ones and their parents:

 - The orthodontic natural rubber pacifier.
 Your baby can chew their heart out on this bad boy.

 - Natural rubber kale chip.
 Another teething toy, but this one might make your bundle of joy love kale even before they can eat it!

 - An adorable toy hippo.
 BPA free, and sure to make bath time more fun.